rg-wood/salt-lion/README.md

 Additionally, you can incur [critical injuries](#critical-injuries) when you're [broken](#broken) by an aggravated roll.
 You can still push aggravated rolls.

 The rules will tell you when a roll is aggravated.
-Typically this is when you're using magic.
+Typically when you're using [magic talents](#magic-talents).

 ## Combat